Utcassyxz/DriverUS/README.md

 ## WRO Season 2024 Future Engineers - Self-Driving Cars

-Our team, **Driver US**, composed of passionate high school students from California, undertook the challenge of developing an innovative autonomous vehicle solution for the 2024 World Robot Olympiad (WRO) Future Engineers competition.
+Our team, **Driver US**, composed of passionate high school students from California, undertook the challenge of developing and creating an unique, innovative autonomous vehicle solution for the 2024 World Robot Olympiad (WRO) Future Engineers competition.
 This prestigious global competition tasked participants with designing, building, and programming a fully autonomous vehicle capable of navigating various obstacles, completing precision parking tasks, and dynamically adjusting to complex and ever-changing environments—all without any human intervention.

 ## Team Members and Roles